 (PNHP Senior Health Policy Fellow) Dr. McCanne is a family physician in San Clemente, California.
 For three decades, Dr. McCanne has allotted one-half of his practice hours to indigent patients.
 He has written extensively in the lay press on single payer and patient-oriented health care, often using the concept of “Universal Medicare” as a model for single payer that the public can understand and support.

-Dr. Song attended the University of Chicago where he graduated with honors.
-He received his medical degree from George Washington University, and completed his residency in radiation oncology at University of Chicago Medical Center.
+He attended the University of Chicago where he graduated with honors and received his medical degree from George Washington University.
+He completed his residency in radiation oncology at University of Chicago Medical Center.

-Dr. Abrons is Board President of PNHP California and also a member of the Board of Directors for PNHP.
+Dr. Abrons is a national board adviser to Physicians for a National Health Program and a past president of PNHP California.
 He is a retired physician specializing in Pulmonary and Critical Care Medicine.
 He has trained and worked in public hospitals in New York City, Chicago, West Virginia, and Oakland.

 Local Governments Endorsing H.R.
 676